bbjubjub2494/dawn2/README.md

 Dependencies are [Foundry], [Cargo], OpenSSL (due to a Reth dependency).
 [Just] can be used to run the demo.

+# Copying

+All work is dual-licensed MIT and Apache 2:
+Reth by its contributors, the contracts by DEDIS, and the rest by me.

 [Bet23]: https://www.epfl.ch/labs/dedis/wp-content/uploads/2024/06/Bettens2023_FrontRunningProtection.pdf
 [Bet24]: https://blog.bbjubjub.fr/thesis.pdf
 [Reth]: https://github.com/paradigmxyz/reth/